Additional Educational Resources Available

 Castration-Resistant Prostate Cancer: AUA Guideline

 Michael S. Cookson, Bruce J. Roth, Philipp Dahm, Christine Engstrom, Stephen J. Freedland, Maha Hussain, Daniel W. Lin, William T. Lowrance, Mohammad Hassan Murad, William K. Oh, David F. Penson and Adam S. Kibel

 Note to the Reader:

 On July 26, 2013, the FDA issued a safety announcement related to the use of ketoconazole in the form of oral tablets.
 Side effects can include hepatotoxicity, adrenal insufficiency and dangerous drug interactions.

-This document was amended in April 2014 to reflect literature that was released since the original publication of this guideline in May 2013.
+This document was amended in April 2014 and March 2015 to reflect literature that was released since the original publication of this guideline in May 2013.
 This document will continue to be periodically updated to reflect the growing body of literature related to this disease.

 As a direct result of the significant increase in multiple FDA-approved therapeutic agents for use in patients with metastatic castration-resistant prostate cancer (CRPC), clinicians are challenged with a multitude of treatment options and potential sequencing of these agents that, consequently, make clinical decision-making more complex.
 To assist in clinical decision-making, six index patients were developed representing the most common clinical scenarios that are encountered in clinical practice.
 With these patients in mind, guideline statements were developed to provide a rational basis for treatment based on currently available published data.